ipfs/js-ipfs/examples/circuit-relaying/README.md

 ### 3. Connect the two browser nodes to the circuit relay

 In order for our browser nodes to be able to messages each other, we need to get them connected.
-But do do that, we need to use a relay - browser nodes can't be connected directly because of lack of socket support.
+But to do that, we need to use a relay - browser nodes can't be connected directly because of lack of socket support.

 Remember the caveat above `Currently a Relay will only work if it already has a connection to the STOP node`?
 This means that we need to connect our browser nodes to the relay node first.